1 Open-Source Release MRS-001

 release | Alpha |

-39 MRS-039
+39 Offline AD MRS-039

-The AD subsystem SHALL be able to perform off-line AD using static input, e.g., data static data sets compiled from a pcap-based API or SIEM indices.
+The AD subsystem SHALL be able to perform off-line AD using static input, e.g., static data sets compiled from a pcap-based API or SIEM indices.

-Child links: HARC-001 ADBox subsystem, HARC-002 ADBox architecture, HARC-003 IDPS-ESCAPE context, SRS-035
+Child links: HARC-001 ADBox subsystem, HARC-002 ADBox architecture, HARC-003 IDPS-ESCAPE context, SRS-035 Offline Anomaly Detection

 Attribute | Value |